WilEdge/Erasmus-Task-3/README.md

 # File Backup Logger

-A robust and user-friendly Python application designed to backup files and directories with versioning, log all operations locally, and provide a graphical user interface (GUI) for ease of use.
-This project fulfills Assignment II, focusing on Object-Oriented Programming (OOP) principles.
+A robust and user-friendly Python application designed to backup files and directories with versioning, log all operations locally, and provide a graphical user interface (GUI) for ease of user.

 ## Features